jotaro0010/server-docker-config/README.md

 The `scripts/` folder holds the docker create scripts.
 Each script is basically just copied from the docker hub page for each app.

 The `containers/` folder hold the config files for the containers.
+The `.gitkeep` files are only there so the empty directories get added to github.

 ## Nginx Dockers
 ### System nginx